 - · Main pump

-- \cdot Main control valve
+- $\cdot$ Main control valve

 - · Bucket cylinder

 - · Boom cylinders

 - · Remote control valve (Pilot control valve, EH type)

 - Safety valve

-Flow from the main hydraulic pump not used by the steering system leaves the steering valve (EHPS) EF port.
+Flow from the main hydraulic pump not used by the steering system leaves the flow amplifier EF port.
 It flows to the inlet port plate of two section or three section block type main control valve.

-The main control valve is load pressure independent flow distribution system which routes flow to the boom, bucket or auxiliary cylinders (not shown) when the respective spools are shifted.
+The main control value is load pressure independent flow distribution system which routes flow to the boom, bucket or auxiliary cylinders (not shown) when the respective spools are shifted.